Divorcing if you own your own business: this is how it works

 Prenuptial agreements often include a settlement clause.
 This is about dividing income or assets during your marriage and in case of a divorce.
 It is important to know whether the arrangements in this settlement clause were followed during the marriage.
 If not, it could affect the division in a divorce.

-For example, you leave the profit in your business instead of distributing it.
-But the settlement clause states that you must share those profits with your partner every year.
+For example, you have a BV.
+The settlement clause states that you must share the profits with your partner every year.
+But in practice, you leave the profit in your BV instead of distributing it.
 Then your partner is still entitled to their share upon divorce.

 Did you marry before 1 January 2018, and you did not draw up a prenuptial agreement?
 Then you are married in community of property.
 All assets and debts belong to both of you.
 Including your business.